sylhare/sylhare.github.io/_posts/2022/2022-05-18-Version-control-git.md

 ### Trunk based

 The trunk based strategy is also the simplest, the golden rule is simple, everyone should commit to master at least once a day.
-It's not a 0 branch strategy as you can have some as well, but it's usually without since the goal is to always push to the main branch.
+It's not a __zero__ branch strategy as you can have some as well, but it's usually without since the goal is to always push to the main branch.

 <div class="mermaid">